benmshapiro/sleepy/README.md

 # Sleepy
-Use the command line to generate .gitignore files for youe project.
+Use the command line to generate .gitignore files for your project.

 ## Features